 SUNSET OF FURMANKIND

-The small alarm clock on the nightstand beside Kristen's bed woke her up with a start.
-She reached out into the darkness and fumbled around for several ringing moments before her fingers closed around the clock and she managed to silence it.
+The small digital clock on the nightstand beside Kristen’s bed woke her up with a start.
+She reached out into the darkness and fumbled around for several buzzing moments before her fingers closed around the clock and she managed to silence the alarm.